 The harmonic magic behind the timeless beauty of John Lennon's 'Imagine'

-'And the world will be as IV-V-I?'
-We take a look at some of the harmonic theory behind this much-loved pacifist anthem.
+‘And the world will live as IV-V-I’?
+To celebrate what would have been John Lennon’s 79th birthday, we take a look at some of the harmonic theory behind his much-loved pacifist anthem.

 It’s one of the 20th century’s most beloved pieces of music.
 John Lennon is said to have composed ‘Imagine’ in one morning on a Steinway in his bedroom.
 It is believed the lyrics were inspired by poems by his wife, Yoko Ono.
 The text envisions a world of peace, beyond borders, religious denominations and restrictive social orders.